kumarman/The21QRSeries/JavaScript/Chapter20.md

-# How to use rest parameters?
+# How to use RegExp?